MS Christiaan Huygens: Ordering and construction

-Christiaan Huygens port of registry was Amsterdam and the code letters NJWV were allocated.
-In 1934, her code letters were changed to PDKD.
+Christiaan Huygens was registered in Port of Amsterdam, and her code letters were NJWV.
+In 1934 they were superseded by the call sign PDKD.

 Description

 Dimensions

 The ship was 551.4 ft long, with a beam of 68.8 ft.
 She had a depth of 36.2 ft and a draught of 12.12 m.

 Machinery

-The ship was powered by two ten-cylinder two-stroke Single Cycle Single Action diesel engines, They were rated at 2,490 nhp, 5,800 bhp.
+The ship was powered by two ten-cylinder single cycle single-acting two-stroke diesel engines, They were rated at 2,490 nhp, 5,800 bhp.
 Each engine drove a single screw propeller, giving the ship a speed of 16 kn.
 The engines were built by Sulzer Brothers, Winterthur, Switzerland.
 They were model 10ST68 engines.
 Her auxiliary engines were three Sulzer 5S38 and a Sulzer 6RKH30 diesel engine, together rated at 2,250 bhp.

 Accommodation

 Accommodation for 638 passengers was provided.
 She had a crew of 230.